Блог

 If walking is limited, opt for a private jeep or SUV with a driver and shade.
 Ensure hotels and attractions offer flat entries, ramps, or assistance.
 Plan a relaxed pace with short breaks so each stop feels comfortable for family or small groups.

-• Private tours: pacing and equipment
+• Private tours: pace and equipment

-Booking, Availability & Customization Options
+Booking, Availability & Customisation Options

 • Fees and payment: all fees are displayed at checkout; a small deposit secures your date, with the balance due on-site; flexible cancellation terms apply if weather or schedule changes.